Gary Karr: Foundations

 In 1967 Karr founded the International Society of Bassists (ISB), an organization devoted to the study, promotion and advancement of double bass playing around the world.
 The ISB, with a membership of more than 3,000 double bass performers, teachers, students, and aficionados in more than 40 countries, hosts an international conference every two years to further these goals.

 In 2005, Karr donated his primary instrument, the Karr-Koussevitzky bass, to the ISB.
 This instrument had been given to Karr by Olga Koussevitzky, Koussevitzky's widow, in 1961.
 It is the intention of the ISB to make this valuable instrument available for use by double bassists worldwide.
 The Karr-Koussevitzky bass was once believed to have been made by the Amati family and is also referred to as the Amati bass.

 The non-profit Karr Double Bass Foundation, which loans instruments to promising young double bassists to assist in their professional development, was established by Karr in 1983.

 Personal life and death

 Karr was featured in two BBC documentaries: The Great Double Bass Race in 1978 and Amazing Bass in 1984.
-After 40 years as a concert artist, he retired in 2001 to Victoria, British Columbia, where he lived with his dog Shin-Ju, and his friend and companion, organist Harmon Lewis, who died on January 11, 2023.
+After 40 years as a concert artist, he retired in 2001 to Victoria, British Columbia, where he lived with his dog Shin-Ju, and his husband and accompanist Harmon Lewis, who died on January 11, 2023.

 Gary Karr died from a brain aneurysm in Victoria, British Columbia, on July 16, 2025, at the age of 83.
 He also had cancer at the time of his death.